NIFTy-PPL/NIFTy/README.md

 introduction](http://www.mpa-garching.mpg.de/ift/nifty/start.html) or
 dive into NIFTY by running one of the demonstrations, e.g.:

-    python demos/wiener_filter.py
+    python demos/wiener_filter_via_curvature.py

 Acknowledgement
 ---------------

-Please, acknowledge the use of NIFTY in your publication(s) by using a phrase such as the following:
+Please acknowledge the use of NIFTY in your publication(s) by using a phrase such as the following:

 > *"Some of the results in this publication have been derived using the